-At our plastic surgery office, we know that making the decision to have breast reconstruction surgery is a big step in your physical transformation.
-If you would like to learn more about second stage surgery, along with the risks and benefits of the process for your breast(s) reconstruction, we would be happy to make an appointment for you to talk to Dr. Matatov or Dr. Zakhary in a private consultation.
+At our Phoenix plastic surgery practice, we know that making the decision to have breast reconstruction surgery is a big step in your physical transformation.
+If you would like to learn more about second stage surgery, along with the risks and benefits of the process for your breast(s) reconstruction, we would be happy to make an appointment for you to talk to one of our doctors in a private consultation.
 Call today and schedule your appointment.

 Your journey to better begins with a consultation at Southwest Breast and Aesthetics.
 Our plastic surgeons set the standards for plastic surgery through their innovative procedures and meticulous attention to detail.
 Discover a better experience by booking your consultation at Southwest Breast and Aesthetics today.